fredyrincon/Cognition/README.md

 # NodeJSMongoDB
-An experiment with the MEAN stack
+An experiment with the MEAN stack it includes CI